 I’ve always loved to write.
-I’ll never forget the thrill of drawing my first letters in a first-grade workbook.
-I was then lucky enough to have a series of English teachers who encouraged me to keep writing.
+I’ll never forget the thrill of drawing my first letters of the alphabet with a thick-leaded pencil in a first-grade workbook.
+I was then lucky enough to have several English teachers who encouraged me to keep writing.
 In college I took mostly English courses until I got bored with talking and writing about books and switched to a music major.
-At the time I was playing a lot of music and wanted to study something more precise, logical, mathematical.
-I now realize that’s also what eventually drew me to Web information architecture and that along with all the other grips and moves I now use to wrestle with language, I listen to its sounds and rhythms with the many of the same parts of my brain I discovered doing “ear training” in a college music lab.
+I was playing a lot of music anyway and wanted to study something more precise, logical, mathematical–a breakthrough of sorts, as I was born math-challenged.
+Now, along with all the other grips and moves I use to wrestle with language, I have a strong sense that I listen to the sounds and rhythms of words with many of the same neural networks I first fired up doing “ear training” in a college music lab.

-For a variety of reasons, I didn’t pursue a career in music.
-After college, in the years before the Web, I worked in journalism, then TV production, then wrote a book (a biography of an Alaska pioneer) and ran a grassroots environmental organization.
-All that had to do with communication, which then got me into personal computers early on.
+I didn’t pursue a career in music.
+In the years before the Web, I worked in journalism and TV production, wrote a book (a biography of an Alaska pioneer), and ran a grassroots environmental organization.
+All of that had a lot to do with information theory and communication, which then got me into personal computers early on.
 My first Web work was for a regional electric utility, writing and structuring sites for thousands of customers in three states.
-That led to a wonderfully fascinating and rewarding decade (Dotcom Era + 5 years) working for a smorgasbord of companies–everything from ad agencies to tech startups to Boston Children’s Hospital and Verizon Telecommunications.
+That led to a wonderfully fascinating and rewarding decade (Dotcom Boom + 5 years) working as an information architect and copywriter for a smorgasbord of companies–everything from major ad agencies to tech startups to Boston Children’s Hospital and Verizon Telecommunications.

-In 2008, right about when most big companies finally realized they should invest in high-quality Web content, I got my first job as a “content strategist” and I’ve been calling myself that (and a “Web writer”) ever since.
-I’m living in southern Florida now, working for clients as far away as a telecomm company in Alaska and as close as a friend in the office next door launching a biomaterials company.
-Besides my Web work, I’m getting back to doing more journalism, non-fiction writing and marketing communications for print media.
-Each new gig is intriguing, challenging and fun in its own way, and I’m truly grateful for that.
+In 2008, right about when most big American companies belatedly realized that they needed to invest in high-quality Web content, I got my first job as a “content strategist” and I’ve been calling myself that (and “Web writer”) ever since.
+I’m living in southern Florida now, working for clients as far away as a telecomm company in Alaska and as close as a neighbor launching a biomaterials company.
+Besides my Web work, I’m getting back to doing more journalism and non-fiction writing.
+Each project is intriguing, challenging and fun in its own way, and I’m truly grateful for that.

 ~ John Howe (November, 2015)